Pizza shop at site of proposed Sheetz burns in Larksville - News Break

 LARKSVILLE — A pizza shop at the site of a proposed Sheetz convenience store was heavily damaged by fire Wednesday night.

-Firefighters at the scene said they did not know the cause of the fire or where in the building it originated, and that the blaze will be investigated by Pennsylvania State Police fire marshals.

-Firefighters also said they believed the shop was closed at the time the blaze broke out.
-A Facebook page for the pizzeria indicates its hours of operation are 11 a.m. to 9 p.m.
+Crews were called to Classic Pizza on Route 11 at around 11 p.m.
+Cleanup efforts were still underway after midnight.

-Wednesday night’s fire came days after news broke that Altoona-based Sheetz, Inc. is planning to build a new store at 550 East Main St.
+Sheetz, Inc. is planning to build a new store at 550 East Main St. (Route 11) in Larksville near the Carey Avenue Bridge, the company confirmed Wednesday.

-“The buildings involved in the project — Classic Pizza, an empty building and a strip mall — on that lot will be demolished to make way for our store location,” Sheetz spokesman Nick Ruffner told the Times Leader hours earlier on Wednesday.
+“The buildings involved in the project — Classic Pizza, an empty building and a strip mall — on that lot will be demolished to make way for our store location,” said Nick Ruffner, a spokesman for Altoona-based Sheetz.

 Because the store is still in the permitting process, Ruffner said it is too early to discuss construction/opening timing and many other details.